tolauwae/phd-thesis/src/conclusion/conclusion.typ

 Unlike prior approaches limited to abstract settings, our debugger integrates with a full WebAssembly virtual machine and supports a range of concrete I/O primitives—including sensors, pins, and motors—while maintaining formal soundness.

 By introducing a sparse snapshotting strategy, we achieve practical performance on resource-constrained devices.
-This work demonstrates that multiverse debugging can work as an online debugger, and be made viable for real-world embedded systems.
+MIO demonstrates that multiverse debugging can work as an online debugger, and be made viable for real-world embedded systems.

 == Reflections on the General Implications

 The works in this dissertation provide more general contributions not limited to embedded systems.

 Our formalization of stateful out-of-place debugging, is the first formalization of the technique, and is not limited to embedded systems.
-The state synchronisation problem is a general issue for out-of-place debugging, and our solution is likewise ; we hope in future work to formalize the approach in a more fundamental way, by using a more general underlying language model, such as CEK machines @felleisen86:control.
+The state synchronisation problem is a general issue for out-of-place debugging, and our solution likewise applies more generally.
-However, our formalization is already quite general, and includes very little WebAssembly specific aspects.
+The formalisation contains very few WebAssembly specific details, but future work could formalize the approach in a more fundamental way by using a more general underlying language model, such as CEK machines @felleisen86:control.

-Similarly our solution to challenge C6 applies to online multiverse debugging in general.
+Similarly our solution to challenge C7 applies to online multiverse debugging in general.

 #C7